-Road Traffic Accident Lawyer – Compensation Claim Setlements
+Motor Vehicle Accident Lawyer – Compensation Claim Settlements

 In 1896 in Great Britain, two deaths were registered as due to motor vehicles.
 Three years later one was registered due to the same cause in the United States.
 Fast forward 50 years and the death toll due to road traffic accidents had risen to 1,000,000 deaths in 1951 in the United States alone.
 Other highly motorized countries like Canada showed similar numbers.
 These numbers have risen to millions ever since.